marnelfr/noteKeeper/README.md

 because by the time the app reach the **visible state**, the user may leave the application.
 Changes should be lost then.

+## Activity State Management
+Sometimes, when the system is facing resource pressure, it may destroy automatically our activities in total lifecycle state.
+But this since these activities must be restored when the user come back to them at the same state.
+For this purpose, we have some mechanism for any instance state associated with an activity to be preserved at these times.
+So **activities provide by the state management,**
+- An opportunity to save its state before being destroyed
+- and the way to get back the saved state on restore.

+For **saving state**, we use the **onSaveInstanceState** method and write our activity state to the passed bundle into the method.

+When **restoring state**, the saved bundle is passed into our **onCreate** method.
+But when called initially, that bundle is null.\
+Although, **the intent that created the activity remains available on restore**.

+**But what about when the application is fully destroyed and then recreated ?**\
+We could use persistent store to save the state of the app but this is expensive when it comes to case like simple configuration change (when switching for a new screen orientation).

+### ViewModel
+For maintaining state across configuration changes, use **ViewModel** that stores activity state in-process separately from the activity.
+To set up a viewModel to our activity, we create on that extends **ViewModel** and we customize it by adding properties and methods specific to our activity's state requirements.\

+And since **viewModels** are managed separately from our activity, they are accessed through **ViewModelProvider**.
+It manages the VewModel instances:
+- creates new instance of the viewModel when needed and provide it
+- retrieves back the existing when available.